A Korn-type inequality in SBD for functions with small jump sets: The local estimate on a square

 and $A \in \R^{2 \times 2}_{\rm skew}$, $b \in \R^2$ such that

 where $Q_{\bar{\mu}} = (-\bar{\mu},\bar{\mu})^2$ with $\bar{\mu} = \max\lbrace \mu - C{\cal H}^1(J_u) ,0 \rbrace$.
-Moreover, we obtain $u \chi_{Q_{\bar{\mu}} \setminus E} \in GSBV^p(Q_\mu)$.
-If in addition $u \in L^\infty(Q_\mu)$, we find $u \chi_{Q_{\bar{\mu}} \setminus E} \in SBV^p(Q_\mu)$. \end{theorem}
+Moreover, we obtain $u \chi_{Q_{\bar{\mu}} \setminus F} \in GSBV^p(Q_\mu)$.
+If in addition $u \in L^\infty(Q_\mu)$, we find $u \chi_{Q_{\bar{\mu}} \setminus F} \in SBV^p(Q_\mu)$. \end{theorem}

-Observe that the additional statement that $u \chi_{Q_{\bar{\mu}} \setminus E} $ lies in $(G)SBV^p$ does not directly follow from \eqref{eq: main est}(ii) as a Korn-type inequality for $\nabla u$ does not automatically guarantee that $u$ has bounded variation.
-In fact, an equivalent of Alberti's rank one property in BV (see \cite{Alberti:93}) stating $|D^c u|(Q_{\bar{\mu}}) \le \sqrt{2}|E^cu|(Q_{\bar{\mu}})$ for BV functions is not known in BD.
-In the present context we circumvent this problem by an approximation of SBD functions.
+Observe that the additional statement that $u \chi_{Q_{\bar{\mu}} \setminus F} $ lies in $(G)SBV^p$ does not directly follow from \eqref{eq: main est}(ii) as a Korn-type inequality for $\nabla u$ does not automatically guarantee that $u$ has bounded variation.
+In fact, the property $|D^c u|(Q_{\bar{\mu}}) \le \sqrt{2}|E^cu|(Q_{\bar{\mu}})$, which holds for $BV$ functions (see \cite{Alberti:93}), is not known in $BD$.
+(We remark that the analog of Alberti's rank one property in $BD$ \cite{rindler} is not expedient here.)
+In the present context, we circumvent this problem by an approximation of $SBD$ functions.

 We first show the result for modifications given by Theorem \ref{rig-th: derive prop} and afterwards we prove the general version of Theorem \ref{th: korn1} by considering sequences of modifications.